jbroadway/docs/docs/1.0/building-your-set/show-tools.md

 ## Twitch Chat

-The Twitch Chat prop lets you view and display your Twitch channel's chat conversation inside your Flipside shows.
+The Twitch Chat prop lets you view and display your Twitch channel's chat inside your Flipside shows.

 **To connect a Twitch channel with the Twitch Chat prop, follow these steps:**